ExcaliburZero/ExcaliburZero.github.io/_posts/2016-07-19-pixelated-avatar-gernerator.markdown

 ## Image Encoding
 Once I had implemented converting avatars into images, I needed to implement the encoding of avatar images into bytestrings of common image formats, such as PNG and GIF.

-At first I decided to prioritise working on getting PNG encoding working first, as that is the main format I designed the library in mind with.
+At first I decided to prioritize working on getting PNG encoding working first, as that is the main format I designed the library in mind with.
 Luckily, JuciyPixels comes with a simple function that converts an image into a lazy bytestring.

 ~~~ haskell
 encodePng :: Image a -> ByteString
 ~~~

 From there, I started working on a function which would take in an avatar and a filepath, convert the avatar into a PNG image bytestring, and save the image bytestring to the given filepath.
-This was mostly straightforeward, as it mainly involved calling existing functions and passing values around.
+This was mostly straightforward, as it mainly involved calling existing functions and passing values around.

 However, once I had implemented saving of avatar images in one format, I decided to try to add support for other image formats as well.